Skanthasishanth/genai-lcel-expressions/README.md

 #### STEP 2:

 Create a ChatPromptTemplate, use ChatOpenAI for the model, and StrOutputParser for parsing the output.

+#### STEP 3:
 Chain components using the | operator, provide input, and execute the chain to generate a response.

-#### STEP 3:
+#### STEP 4:

 Create DocArrayInMemorySearch from a list of texts with OpenAIEmbeddings() and set up the retriever.

+#### STEP 5:

+Use ChatPromptTemplate to combine the retrieved context and user-provided question into a single prompt.

-#### STEP 4:
+#### STEP 6:

-Use ChatPromptTemplate to combine the retrieved context and user-provided question into a single prompt.Map functions to fetch relevant documents and the question, then invoke the chain to generate a response.
+Map functions to fetch relevant documents and the question, then invoke the chain to generate a response.

 ### PROGRAM: